Introducing our Snowflake Data Cloud Native Application: AI-Driven Data Quality built into SQL statements! Learn More

 Connect to a CSV file, TSV file, or Excel Workbook and identify inconsistent, matching data

-Step 4 - Choose your report type (more options are available for databases than files).
+Step 4 - Choose your report type

 In this example, these are the choices for a CSV text file.
 A Match Report analyzes all the data in the file.
 The Wizard then provides a report clustering all organization names or individual names that are similar as determined by having the same generated similarity key: